hpesciotti/bffs-brazilian-finger-foods/README.md

 I have some experience in the catering industry, where stock control was one of my responsibilities as a catering assistant.
 Drawing from this experience, I implemented a few ideas in the Shop Admin section within the limited time available to develop the platform.
 Additionally, during the creation of user stories, having completed the mock project Boutique Ado—which successfully covers most customer/user experiences—I found it interesting to add some additional nuance to the shop owner functionalities.
 Unfortunately, I was unable to implement all the planned features, opting to exclude some "could-have" stories (as per the MoSCoW prioritisation method) from the MVP.

 From the client’s perspective, it was important to feature engaging text, appealing images, and a design that would entice users to “crave” the products.
 Through benchmarking several Brazilian brands, I identified the key elements they use to promote similar products and incorporated them into the website.
 Furthermore, a primary UX goal for the web application was to convey trustworthiness, ensuring that end users would feel confident and safe when making a purchase.

+#### E-Commerce Business Model for BFFs

+BFFs operates as a Business-to-Consumer (B2C) platform, designed to bring authentic Brazilian appetisers directly to customers in Dublin.
+The primary purpose of the application is to offer a seamless and accessible online shopping experience for frozen Brazilian finger foods, catering to the growing Brazilian community and Ireland's diverse population.
+The platform enables customers to explore, order, and have their favourite appetisers delivered conveniently, emphasising high-quality products and excellent service.

+The core business intent of BFFs is to provide a reliable e-commerce solution that promotes Brazilian culinary culture while addressing the operational challenges of running a small food business.
+By focusing on frozen products, the business ensures longevity and reduces waste, enabling better stock management.
+The online model allows BFFs to eliminate the need for a physical store, minimising overhead costs and extending reach to a broader audience.
+Key features include automated billing, real-time stock updates, and user-friendly order management for both customers and the shop admin.

 [Back to top](#readme---table-of-contents)